MichaelTiernan/semaphore/README.md

 You may want to check out the `example.sh` bash script for a some example uses.

 In the simple examples below I use `$LOCK` for the name of the LOCK.
-Meaning prior you need to have a `LOCK=somename` prior to get to that reference.
+You need to have a `LOCK=somename` prior to get to that reference.
-If you have multiple places where you use `semaphore` for a different purpose, make sure to use a different value for `$LOCK` for each prurpose.
+If you have multiple places where you use `semaphore` for a different purpose, make sure to use a different value for `$LOCK` for each purpose.

 Here are some use cases: